 - Paperwork: There's a lot of paperwork involved in death, from death certificates to insurance claims.
 This can take weeks or even months to sort out.

-If the costs of a traditional burial seem overwhelming, there are alternatives to consider:
+If the costs of a traditional burial seem overwhelming, there are lower-cost alternatives worth considering:

 Cremation

 Cremation is becoming increasingly popular in Québec, partly due to lower costs.
 A basic cremation can cost between $2,000 and $5,000, significantly less than a traditional burial.
-Learn more about cremation myths and misconceptions to make an informed decision.
+A direct cremation, cremation without a formal viewing or service beforehand, is the most affordable option of all, and you can still hold a memorial whenever and wherever feels right for your family.
+Curious what's included and what it costs?
+See Cleo's fixed, all-inclusive direct cremation pricing.

 Green Burial